odnr93/routilux/docs/source/user_guide/job_state.rst

 **Key Takeaways**:

 - ✅ ``JobState`` updates are thread-safe in CPython
+- ✅ ``JobState`` reads are thread-safe - you can read from main thread anytime
 - ✅ Multiple executions are perfectly isolated
 - ✅ Worker threads are shared, but isolation is maintained via Task-level JobState passing
-- ✅ Thread-local storage provides convenient access without modifying function signatures
+- ✅ Context variables provide thread-safe access without modifying function signatures
-- ✅ Always wait for completion before accessing ``JobState`` in concurrent scenarios
+- ✅ Context variables ensure correct JobState access even when the same routine executes concurrently in different threads
+- ✅ You can safely read ``JobState`` during execution to monitor progress
+- ✅ Wait for completion if you need the final, complete state (not intermediate states)

 Best Practices
 --------------